Skip to content

 Chemex

 The Chemex filter is thicker than a V60 filter, so it absorbs more oils and slows down the brew.
-You need to grind a bit coarser to compensate.
+You need to grind a bit coarser to compensate: still in the lower half of the dial, just a few numbers above V60.

 Target brew time: 3:30 to 4:30 for a 30g dose with 500ml of water.